NarawitC/simple-do/.taskmaster/docs/prd.md

 - **Purpose**: Overview of all task categories and custom lists
 - **Components**:
-  - Grid of glass cards for each category
+  - Grid of modern cards for each category
   - Create new category floating action
   - Search and filter options